 Stand on Loader

-Most conventional skid steer or tracked loaders tend to be too quite heavy so the industry has responded by creating stand-on versions to reduce weight.
+Most conventional skid steer or tracked loaders tend to be quite heavy, so the industry has responded by creating stand-on versions to reduce weight.
 Ditch Witch, Bobcat, Sherpa, Wacker Neuson, Kanga, and Vermeer, all have a range of models.

 Most of these are still beyond CDS limits.